 Mint Mobile

 The big phone companies are big for a reason.
 With the strongest networks available, they lure in customers willing to pay higher rates for the best coverage.
-However, smaller entrants like Google Fi and Republic Wireless offer compelling deals at a much lower price tag.
+However, smaller entrants like Google Fi and Republic Wireless offer exciting deals at a much lower price tag.

 Before you pick your next plan, be sure to check their network map to make sure the places you spend the most time are covered, and look at things like data overage charges in case you need a little more.